sauraww/book-service/README.md

 logger
-ports are interfaces responsible for talking to other layers or external services . incoming port : whatever functionalities that are being exposed . outgoing : wherever we are talking outside. domain will have core , application and infrastructure layer . core - model and ports
+ports are interfaces responsible for talking to other layers or external services . incoming port : whatever functionalities that are being exposed . outgoing : wherever we are talking outside.
+Domain will have core , application and infrastructure layer . core - model and ports